jackiehjm/stx-docs/doc/source/developer_resources/Layered_Build.rst

 **In what layer should I place my new compiled package ?**

-If the package is original content, writen for the StarlingX project, it belongs in the 'flock' layer.
+If the package is original content, written for the StarlingX project, it belongs in the 'flock' layer.
 Yes, envision a flock of starling, might be corny but that is what we named it.
 All other content is considered third party and goes in either the 'distro' or 'compiler' layer.